kartgoel/HydraDocumentation/docs/userInterface/hydraRunFE.rst

 .. note::

-    For a better visual representation of these image effects, see `here<https://halldweb.jlab.org/hydra/HydraRunHelp.html>`_.
+    For a better visual representation of these image effects, see `here. <https://halldweb.jlab.org/hydra/HydraRunHelp.html>`_